A common misconception about trust funds is that they are only meant for the super-rich, but they can greatly help plan your financial future.

 Financial firms like Mooney Lyons can help clarify the different types of trusts and how to operate them.
 Try Mooney Lyons for help with your succession planning.

-Additionally, they can also help you run your trust with the expert advice from financiers with years of experience.
+Additionally, they can also help you run your trust with the advice from financiers with years of experience.
 Many trust holders use the trust to pass on money or estate to children and grandchildren.

 Choosing a Trustee to Look After Your Trust Fund